lephisto/clustershutdown/README.md

 Some Notes:

-You want to install `locales-all` to get rid of the locales error.
+You want to install `locales-all` on all nodes to get rid of the locales error.

+You want to doublecheck of you can passwordless ssh to every node in the Cluster.

 Check your shutdown times - test everything.
 Make sure your VMs don't hang on shutdown.
 Check that the QEMU-Guest-Agent is running properly.